102 Amazing Butterfly Facts

 79 - Butterflies and moths hear sounds through their wings.

-80 - Malpighian tubules, long filaments which clean the blood and put the waste (urine) into the butterfly's hindgut (rectum)
+80 - Malpighian tubules are long filaments which clean the blood and put the waste (urine) into the butterfly's hindgut (rectum)

 81 - Butterflies have a long, tubular heart (dorsal vessel) and hemocoel.